-Located to the east of Aizuwakamatsu City, 'Iimoriyama' stands.
-As you climb the stone steps and reach a plaza enveloped in silence, you find the spirits of the boys aged sixteen to seventeen—nineteen Byakkotai soldiers—who, while engulfed by the turbulent waves of the Restoration, upheld their 'truth' until the end.
-Their tragedy, having misinterpreted the black smoke rising from Tsurugajo as a sign of the castle's fall and choosing to take their own lives, is still recounted as one of the most poignant scenes in Aizu's history.
+Located to the east of Aizuwakamatsu City, 'Iimoriyama' is where you stand in a square enveloped in silence after climbing the stone steps.
+Here lie the nineteen young boys of the Byakkotai, aged sixteen to seventeen, who upheld their 'truth' until the end, even as they were swallowed by the turbulent waves of the Restoration.
+Their tragedy, having misjudged the black smoke rising from Tsurugajo as a sign of its fall and choosing to take their own lives, remains one of the most poignant scenes in Aizu's history.

-Turning your gaze from the observation deck, the current Tsurugajo stands dignified beyond the distant streets of Aizu.
+Turning your gaze from the observation deck, you can see the current Tsurugajo standing dignified beyond the streets of Aizu.

 The attractions of Iimoriyama are not just the weight of history.

 The lives that were lost at a young age now support the quiet peace of present-day Aizu.
-When you touch upon this solemn truth, the scenery of your journey takes on even more color.
-At dusk, standing before the graves of the boys overlooking the town, you quietly join your hands in prayer.
+When you touch upon this solemn fact, the scenery of your journey becomes even more vibrant.
+At dusk, standing before the graves of the boys overlooking the town, you quietly put your hands together.
 Would you like to experience such a 'journey seen with the heart' at Iimoriyama?

 For those wishing for a customized tour including the Byakkotai at Iimoriyama